 Council endorsed the development of the Parks, Open Spaces and Sporting Facilities Strategy.
-Several Reserve Management Plans are to be reviewed simultaneously.
+A number of Reserve Management Plans are to be reviewed simultaneously.
 Community-led parks upgrades will be in accordance with both the Parks, Open Spaces and Sporting Facilities Strategy and relevant Reserve Management Plans.